Liza Patterson holds her daughter on the beach

 A cancer diagnosis can leave you feeling scared and uncertain.
 To help you navigate the ups and downs of treatment, it's important to practice good self-care, like setting aside time to breathe and relax and including exercise in your daily routine.

 No one beats cancer on their own, so remember it is always OK to ask for help.
-Our Comfort Corner also offers resources, tips and inspiration to assist you and your caregivers in navigating your cancer journey.
+Hollings offers a number of resources to help patients and caregivers navigate all the aspects of cancer diagnosis, treatment, and survivorship.

 More about SCOR